 Who should use VPN?

-You should consider using the VPN if you need access to:
+You will need to use the VPN if you are off-campus and need access to:

 Please log out of the AnyConnect VPN client when you are finished using it.

-- iOS (iPhone, iPad, iPod) users follow the instructions on downloading and installing the client.
+- iOS (iPhone, iPad, iPod) users: Follow these iOS instructions to download and install the client.

-- AD computer owners follow this link to install the Cisco client from the Microsoft Software Center (does not require elevated rights).
+- AD computer owners: Follow these AD software instructions to install the Cisco client from the Microsoft Software Center (does not require elevated rights).

-- All others may download and install the VPN client on your computer using the following steps.
+- All others: Download and install the VPN client on your computer using the following steps:

-- Open a web browser and browse to: https://vpn.d.umn.edu
+- Open a web browser and navigate to https://vpn.d.umn.edu

 - Sign in with your University Internet ID and password.